mach-composer/mach-composer-cli/docs/src/workflow/environment.md

 ```

 !!! warning "Almost public.."
-    At the moment, the mach-composer repository is not public yet, so directly refering to a file without the use of a (temporary) token is not possible.
+    At the moment, the mach-composer repository is not public yet, so directly refering to a file without the use of a (temporary) token is not possible.<br>
     For now, you can download the schema and place it in your configuration repo.